rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   Mizrahi, M. (2012).
 Pessimistic Induction: A Bad Argument Gone Too Far.
 -   Psillos, S. (2012).
 One Cannot Be a Little Bit Realist: Putnam and van Fraassen.
 -   French, S. (2014).
 The Structure of the World: Metaphysics and Representation.
+-   Tegmark, M. (2014).
+Our Mathematical Universe: My Quest for the Ultimate Nature of Reality.

 Links and Encyclopedia Articles